ECQQ/preprocessing/README.md

 ##### Running scripts
 To run scripts inside the container, we need to open an interactive session.
-1. We already known our container is named `nemotion`, but if you want to see running containers just use: `docker container ls`
+1. We already known our container is named `cleaner`, but if you want to see running containers just use: `docker container ls`
-2. To initialize an interactive session use: `docker exec -it nemotion bash`
+2. To initialize an interactive session use: `docker exec -it cleaner bash`
 3. Then you can use bash command as usually

 ##### Jupyter notebook
 By default the image container starts jupyter notebook service (in background).
 You may see the jupyter logs by removing `-d` argument in *step 2 on Building images and container Section*.

-1. If our container is running in *detached mode* just use: `docker logs nemotion -f` to display logs.
+1. If our container is running in *detached mode* just use: `docker logs cleaner -f` to display logs.
 2. Then, copy the notebook link which includes the security token and and paste it on your browser.